JNRowe/vim-configs/README.rst

 between hosts.
 Maybe they're useful to you too, or better yet maybe you'll spot *and* fix a bug!

+It uses features introduced in version 7.3, but should work with later versions.

 If you find any problems with the configuration files in this repository either drop me an email_ or file an issue_.
 Locally, bugs are managed with ditz_, so if you're working with a clone of the repository you can